Features of Our Program

 - Cell & Molecular Biology and Biomedical Engineering trainees engage in supervised research with a program preceptor and complete elective courses and program activities tailored to their particular needs.

-- Cell & Molecular Biology and Biomedical Engineering trainees are provided $28,000 annual stipends, full tuition waivers and student health insurance.
+- Cell & Molecular Biology and Biomedical Engineering trainees receive $30,000 annual stipends. $27,144 of this is funded through NIH, and the rest by the HSC Office of Research & Graduate Education.
+Full tuition waivers and student health insurance.

 The Cell Biology Training Program provides specific mechanisms for students interested in a scientific career in the area of cell and molecular biology to strengthen and develop their expertise in experimental design and methodology, to illustrate connections to health and disease, and to provide opportunities for networking.
 Activities are designed to develop team approaches to science, management skills, leadership skills and allow exploration of career paths are also proposed.